ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

    ```
    {: codeblock}

-Run the test suite and notice that connectivity within a VPC is working but no cross VPC connectivity is working.
+Run the test suite and notice connectivity within a VPC (like enterprise -> enterprise) is working but no cross VPC connectivity (like enterprise -> transit) is working.

    ```sh
    pytest -v